WardaAhad/Multiple-Linear-Regression/README.md

-# Multiple Linear Regression Project
+# Multiple Linear Regression using Machine Learning

 ## Objective
-This project demonstrates Multiple Linear Regression using Machine Learning.
-The model predicts output values using multiple independent variables.
+The objective of this project is to predict dependent values using Multiple Linear Regression based on multiple independent variables.

 ## Technologies Used
 - Python